Barteus/kubeflow-examples/kubecon-eu-2022/README.md

 ### Run demo

-Create the notebook instance and clone the repository there.
+Create the notebook instance - during the notebook creation go to the `Configuration` section and select Access to Minio, MLFlow and pipelines.
+Clone the repository there.
 Use the `e2e-wine-kfp-mlflow` example and execute the notebook there.
 Result should be deployed model.
 From Deploy task take the yaml and copy it.
 You will need it to deploy it on the edge cloud.

 Endpoint is deployed in datacenter - this endpoint can be used a fallback in case the edge device could not handle the load.